 Priceline was in the middle of the pack as far as pricing was concerned.
-It won one of my tests but was the most expensive option in two others; overall, it was cheaper than average 60 percent of the time.
+It won one of my tests but was the most expensive option in two others; overall, it offered cheaper-than-average prices 60 percent of the time.
 To help you save money, the site offers “Express Deals” for rental cars, an opaque option in which you don’t know which rental car brand you’ll get until after you’ve booked.
 If you’d rather choose which company you’re renting from, standard car rentals are also available.

 Best feature: Once you’ve selected your flight and rental car preferences, the site will keep them the same as you click through alternate hotel possibilities—saving you the hassle of having to select them over and over again.

-As its name suggests, CheapCaribbean.com has a more limited scope than other sites on this list, but it’s worth checking if you’re planning a trip to this part of the world, where package trips such as honeymoons are particularly popular.
+As its name suggests, CheapCaribbean.com has a more limited scope than other sites on this list, but it’s worth checking if you’re planning a trip to the Caribbean, where package trips such as honeymoons are particularly popular.
 The site turned up cheaper-than-average prices for both of my Caribbean tests.

 CheapCaribbean.com is one of the best vacation websites for all-inclusive packages; there’s a checkbox for “all-inclusive” right on the site’s homepage.
 Once you’ve entered your trip information, you can also filter your results by “only adults,” “family friendly,” and “luxury.”
-Each hotel information page includes a list of good features (“What’s to Love”) and not-so-good ones (“What We’d Change”).
+Each hotel-specific page includes a list of good features (“What’s to Love”) and not-so-good ones (“What We’d Change”).